 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-As summer months bring the heat, the last thing people who are spending extra time indoors want is to feel sticky as the temperatures rise while trying to socially distance.
-If you're someone who doesn’t do well in the heat or your space is just in need of a serious cool-air intervention, it might be time to step up your air conditioner game with an upgrade, whether a window AC unit, a portable air conditioner or even a personal air cooler you can get online.
-Whichever model works for you, there are lots of options online and with them lots of features and specs.
-To help guide you to the right air conditioner for you, we consulted cooling experts on shopping tips for air conditioners, as well as their top recommendations.
+You probably want to stay cool as we enter the season of sweat shorts.
+If you're someone who lives in warmer weather or you like to keep things cool while you sleep, it might be time to step up your air conditioner game with an upgrade.
+Whichever AC model works for you — whether a window unit, a portable air conditioner or even a personal air cooler — there are lots of options online and lots of features and specs to consider.
+You can even find ones with built in humidifiers or air purifiers.
+To help guide you to the right air conditioner for your space, we consulted cooling experts on shopping tips to consider for air conditioners, as well as their top recommendations.

 AC unit strength: Find the sweet spot for BTUs